ncatlab/nlab-content/pages/0/1/0/1/1010/content.md

 [[Mike Shulman|Mike]]: I agree with Urs.

+[[Zoran Skoda]]: No it is not the same in general.
+For example you argue above that the category of $U$-presheaves on $U$-small category is $U$-large, while this is not true for category of $U$-small presheaves.
+Not every $U$-presheaf in your sense is a $U$-small colimit of representables.

 =--

 # Alternative approaches #

-* A different, potentially much more elegant and natural proposal for solviung the problem to be solved by Grothendieck universes is that described at [[michaelshulman:category of all sets|category of all sets]].
+* A different, potentially much more elegant and natural proposal for solving the problem to be solved by Grothendieck universes is that described at [[michaelshulman:category of all sets|category of all sets]].